×

 When we asked people why foreigners move to Jakarta, they responded:

 "Jakarta is an attractive destination for expats due to its vibrant culture, diverse cuisine, and low cost of living.
 The city is home to a wide variety of attractions, from bustling nightlife to historical sites, making it an ideal place to explore and experience something new.
 Additionally, Jakarta is a hub for business and commerce, offering a range of job opportunities for expats looking to further their career.
-With its excellent infrastructure, modern amenities, and friendly locals, Jakarta is an attractive destination for expats looking for a new home," said an expat in Jakarta.
+With its excellent infrastructure, modern amenities, and friendly locals, Jakarta is an attractive destination for expats looking for a new home," mentioned an expat living in Jakarta.

 About the Author